arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 ## Inputs and Outputs

 The purpose of any command is to take some input and do something with it.
-The input might a file, a folder, or something you typed in.
+The input might be a file, a folder, or something you typed in.
 In the case of `ls` and `pwd` the input is your location in your file system.

 Some commands also return output based on the input.
 For example `grep` returns a list of lines that contain a given regular expression, but doesn't make any changes to any files.